williamjasperbehnke/Blockudoku/README.md

 - `A` / `START`: Confirm / increase selected option
 - `B`: Decrease selected option (where applicable) or back
 - `SELECT` (on Start Game): Open seed entry
+- When a saved run exists, starting a run opens a `Continue` / `Start New` prompt

 ## Project Structure